bensu/scar/README.md

 ## Behavior

-Currently, Scar supports four sources, resolved in the following
+scar supports four config sources, resolved in the following order:
-order:

 1. A `.lein-env` file in the project directory
 2. A `.boot-env` file on the classpath
 3. A resource file passed with `ENVIRON__CORE__FILE`
-4. Environment variables
+4. envars

 The first two sources are set by the `lein-environ` and `boot-environ` plugins respectively, and should not be edited manually.